Gambling Addiction Treatment Blog

 Healthy boundaries help you define who you are and keep relationships safe, respectful and supportive.
 Unhealthy boundaries, on the other hand, can be used to manipulate or control others or keep loved ones at arm’s length.

-Don't serve them with an ultimatum - such as leaving them if they don't stop gambling This is manipulative, and is not helpful to the gambler.
+Don't serve them with an ultimatum, such as leaving them if they don't stop gambling.
+That is manipulative, and is not helpful to the gambler.
 However, if you feel that it’s better for your mental health to have physical space from your spouse, communicate this with them.

 Seek Support